 Our passion is using big data to create value for patients and populations

 Our research group is leading a national strategic research program in epidemiology funded by the Swedish government.
-We utilize many of Sweden’s cohorts in our observational research and have collected some of them ourselves, and we are leading a national initiative to increase the value of all Swedish cohorts.
+We utilize many of Sweden’s cohorts in our observational research and have collected many of them ourselves, and we are leading a national initiative to increase the value of all Swedish cohorts.
 We also lead randomized clinical trials, mainly in cardiometabolic diseases and emergency care, and conduct systematic reviews and meta-analyses.

 Research theme: Digital Health